rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ### Final SSH ciphers

 Here is what the final ssh server configuration looks like.
 Notice that Aruba doesn't even offer ssh v1, version 2 has been available since 2006.
-I have no ideas why Cisco and ohters still ship it.
+I have no ideas why Cisco and others still ship it.

 ```bash linenums='1' hl_lines='1'
 CX-10-10# show ssh server